Silvio7401/ProgramingPortfolio2k18/index.md

 # Individual Projects:
 ### Calculator
-  -Basic code that renders a calculator where you can hover over buttons uses mouse press features to calculate basic math.
+  - Basic code that renders a calculator where you can hover over buttons uses mouse press features to calculate basic math.

 ### PigLatin
-  -Basic code that converts a typed word into the PigLatin languge varient of it.
+  - Basic code that converts a typed word into the PigLatin languge varient of it.

 ### Screensaver
-  -Code that renders a randomly generated screensaver.
+  - Code that renders a randomly generated screensaver.

 ### Temperature Converter